tubbo/homer/README.md

 As well as creating these initial files, it also runs `git init` in your home directory, effectively making the entire thing a Git repository.
-In order to prevent massive repo sizes and checking in unsafe credentials, Homer does not initially add any files to this repo, except for a `.gitignore` which ignores all files by default.
+In order to prevent massive repo sizes and checking in unsafe credentials, Homer does not initially add any files to this repo, except for the ones it generates.
+One of these generated files is a `.gitignore`, which ignores all files in the home directory by default.
 To add files to the repo, you need to use `homer save` or run `git add -f` in your home directory.

 ## Development